testpress/developer.testpress.in/README.md

  3. Install all dependencies: `bundle install`
  4. Start the test server: `bundle exec middleman server`

 You can now see the docs at <http://localhost:4567>.

-Whoa!
-That was fast!
+### Publishing Your Docs to Github Pages

+ 1. Commit your changes to the markdown source: `git commit -a -m "Update index.md"`
+ 2. Push the *markdown source* changes to Github: `git push`
+ 3. Compile to HTML, and push the HTML to Github pages: `rake publish`

+### Publishing Your Docs to Your Own Server

+Instead of using `rake publish`, use `rake build`.
+Middleman will build your website to the build directory of your project, and you can copy those static HTML files to the server of your choice.

 ## Contributors